MichaelMcCann1/DigitalClock/README.md

 ## JavaScript

 The app works by running the following functions repeatedly every 200ms.
 These functions are repeated every 200ms instead of every second to make the clock more accurate with the actual time.
-If you refresh the page when the interval is set to repeat every 1000ms, you could potentially almost an entire second behind the actual time.
+If you refresh the page when the interval is set to repeat every 1000ms, you could potentially almost be an entire second behind the actual time.
 With an interval of 200ms the clock is at least accurate to within a fifth of second.

 ``` javascript
 setInterval(() => {